Showing posts with label Bellingrath. Show all posts

 Waiting on the Southern Belle boat

-The freshwater mixes with the saltwater of the bay, there are many lovely homes along Mobile Bay.
+The freshwater mixes with the saltwater of the Bay, and there are many lovely homes along Mobile Bay.

-Mobile Bay is loaded with vegetation of the delta grass, Spanish moss, live oaks, cypress, and southern pines support the wildlife in the mobile bay.
+Mobile Bay is loaded with vegetation, including delta grass, Spanish moss, live oaks, cypress, and southern pines, which support the wildlife in the Bay.

 Thursday, July 4, 2002